 Wales-based insurance software company Next Venture is on a mission to accelerate its growth by cultivating a team made up of home-grown talent.

-The company, which is headquartered in Mamhilad Park in Pontypool, said this will allow it to plough more money into its products while helping to halt Wales’s skills gap.
+The company, which is headquartered in Pontypool, said this will allow it to plough more money into its products while helping to halt Wales’s skills gap.

 Next Venture offers companies technological solutions to help them connect their systems and establish new channels to market.
-It predominately works with price comparision sites.
+It predominately works with price comparison sites.

-Stephen Peck, founder and technical director of the company, believes that nurturing talent in-house can help busineses develop more effective working environments.
+Stephen Peck, founder and technical director of the company, believes that nurturing talent in-house can help businesses develop more effective working environments.